TissueImageAnalytics/TILAb-Score/README.md

 ### Citation

-The journal paper on this work has been accepted in **Nature Scientific Reports** and will be published soon.
-Meanwhile, if you use this code in your research, please cite our abstract on this work:
+The journal paper on this work has been published in [Nature Scientific Reports](https://www.nature.com/articles/s41598-019-49710-z#Sec17).
+If you use this code in your research, please cite this work:

-	@misc{shaban2018prognostic,
+	@article{shaban2019novel,
-        title={Prognostic significance of automated score of tumor infiltrating lymphocytes in oral cancer.}, author={Shaban, Muhammad and Khurram, Syed Ali and Hassan, Mariam and Mushtaq, Sajid and Loya, Asif and Rajpoot, Nasir}, year={2018},
+	  title={A novel Digital Score for Abundance of Tumour Infiltrating Lymphocytes predicts Disease free Survival in oral Squamous cell carcinoma}, author={Shaban, Muhammad and Khurram, Syed Ali and Fraz, Muhammad Moazam and Alsubaie, Najah and Masood, Iqra and Mushtaq, Sajid and Hassan, Mariam and Loya, Asif and Rajpoot, Nasir M}, journal={Scientific reports},
-        publisher={American Society of Clinical Oncology}
+	  volume={9},
+	  number={1},
+	  pages={1--13},
+	  year={2019},
+	  publisher={Nature Publishing Group}
 	}

 ### Dataset
 The datset for training should be organized in following hierarchy: